dakeshi/betterSingleton/README.md

 /*:
- ### create instances of itself
+ ### create an instance of itself
- You can not create an instance from the outside.
+ With `private`, it can not create an instance from the outside.
  */

 class Service {